 New Zealand is experiencing the first significant rise in cases after 102 days with no positive cases of coronavirus in the country.
 Residents in the city of Auckland are currently in a stage three level lockdown and are only allowed to leave their homes for essentials.

 Following a rise in cases, South Korea has ordered all nightclubs, churches and buffet restaurants to close their doors.
 Sports events can no longer have fans present, with ticket sales prohibited.
 Although schools reopened in early June across the country, those students in Seoul have gone back to remote learning.

 Italy is much the same, after a rise in cases saw the country introduce some lockdown measures for the first time after the country reopened.
 Now, both indoor and outdoor nightclubs have closed again and face masks must be worn at all time between 6pm and 6am in all public spaces where social distancing is not possible.

 Face masks must be worn in any place where social distancing is not possible in France, whether that’s inside or outside.
 This is particularly the case in Paris and Toulouse, Nice, Lille and Lyon.
 They also have to be worn in many workplaces including factories and office buildings.

-In Spain, anyone over the age of six is required to wear a mark in many public indoor spaces, with many region making them mandatory in outside spaces as well.
-This includes children, who are required to wear their masks during the school day.
+Even before the national curfew and new guidelines were enforced, anyone over the age of six in Spain was required to wear a mark in many public indoor spaces, with many region making them mandatory in outside spaces as well.
+This included children, who are required to wear their masks during the school day.

 While Denmark is currently facing restrictions not dissimilar to those currently being levied across the UK.
 Face masks are compulsory on all public transport, in restaurants, bars and cafes.
 And now with cases spiking around metropolitan areas like Copenhagen, restaurants, nightclubs and bars close at 10pm.